gawsoftpl/grpc-js-reflection-api-client/Readme.md

 ```

 ## Nodejs Grpc reflection server
-If you want to use grpc reflection server in node use below package:
+If you want to use grpc reflection server in NodeJS/Typescript use below package:
 [https://github.com/papajuanito/grpc-node-server-reflection](https://github.com/papajuanito/grpc-node-server-reflection)